lemosotavio25/amazon-scraper/README.md

    Open your web browser and go to http://localhost:8080 to access the frontend.

-   OR simply open the index.html file directly.
+   OR simply open the index.html file directly.(Serverless front-end).

 4. Enter a keyword in the input field and click the "Search" button to initiate the scraping process.